 Your Physiotherapist will place pressure in the area that needs drainage, slowly pushing the build-up out of the lymph area, creating an opening for new lymph to flow through.
 To get a system of flow back through the affected area, your Physiotherapist will start from an area furthest from the point of pain, and gently massage the muscles in an upward motion.

 Because Cancer can affect how nerves function, it is especially important that patients strengthen their nervous system once again so messages from the brain transmit properly to nerves throughout the body.
 Neuropathic Physiotherapy rehabilitation can help repair muscle groups in the brain and spine areas to gain strength, to ultimately help the patient.
 This is especially important in aiding patients who also experience peripheral pain.

 Peripheral Pain Physiotherapy is closely linked to Neuropathic Pain Therapy because it helps the extremities of the body, like the legs and arms, strengthen their nerves to better transmit messages from the brain.
 For patients that have weakness in the legs, knees, feet and arms as a result of cancer, it is important to seek physiotherapy rehabilitation.

-Physiotherapy for both Neuropathic pain and Peripheral pain include exercises can help with basic movements like walking, standing and maintaining balance but also with vision and motor skills.
+Physiotherapy for both Neuropathic pain and Peripheral pain includes exercises that can help with basic movements like walking, standing and maintaining balance but also with vision and motor skills.
 Physiotherapists rehabilitate patients by helping them with exercises that target muscle groups that aid in these movements.
-These exercises can be as basic as standing on one leg, but can be built up to include light cardio.
+These exercises can be as basic as standing on one leg but can be built up to include light cardio.